 6. Pont Neuf is the oldest bridge in Paris.

 The oldest bridge in Paris is the Pont Neuf constructed in 1607, which as you would have it, translates as “New Bridge”.
 (It was built by the aforementioned King Henri IV.
 You can read more about him and other members of the French royal family here.)

 Paris is called “the City of Lights” because it was the first major city in Europe to install street-lighting under Sun King Louis XIV in 1665.
 The city was dark and unsafe and thus lantern lighting was installed to make it safer.

 It was also one of the first cities to have widespread street lighting by gas in 1820 and later electric lighting in the late 19th century.
 The City of Lights, indeed.

-Paris was meant to be razed to the ground by the Nazis upon the order of Hitler as German forces were retreating, however, the German commandant-in-charge declined to follow the order.
+Paris was meant to be razed to the ground upon the order of Hitler as German forces were retreating.
+However, the German commandant-in-charge seeing the writing on the wall, declined to follow the order.

 As such the majority of the city survived its 4-year occupation mostly intact.
 Rocked, but not defeated.

 1. The Eiffel Tower was supposed to be temporary

 The Eiffel Tower was supposed to be temporary.
 It was built for the 1889 World Fair and was supposed to be dismantled within 20 years.
 Parisians initially hated it, wondering what this weird metal structure was supposed to be.